-Community Engagement Award—Dr. Matt Reeves, associate professor of geosciences
+Community Engagement Award—Dr. Matt Reeves, associate professor of geological and environmental sciences

 Office of Diversity and Inclusion

-- Excellence in Diversity Award—Dr. Donna Talbot, chair and professor of education leadership, research and technology
+- Excellence in Diversity Award—Dr. Donna Talbot, chair and professor of educational leadership, research and technology

 - Trailblazers for Diversity Award—Marcy Peake, director of Diversity and Community Outreach Initiatives in the College of Education and Human Development and a faculty member in the Department of Family and Consumer Sciences